alanrogers/legofit/src/README.md

 The lines should be sorted lexically by chromosome.
 Within chromosomes, they should be sorted in ascending numerical order of column 2.
 There should be no duplicate (chromosome, position) pairs.

+Raf files can be concatenated easily, by standard tools such as the linux command `cat`.

 # Describing population history in an lgo file {#lgo}